ResearchSoftwareInstitute/greendatatranslator/RFC/README.md

 ## DT-RFC-Types
 #### Standards
-A **Standards** Track DT-RFC describes a new feature or implementation for the NIH Data Commons.
+A **Standards** Track DT-RFC describes a new feature or implementation for the Translator.
 It may also describe an interoperability standard that will be supported across the full stacks.
 Candidate specification must be implemented and tested for correct operation and interoperability by multiple independent parties and utilized in increasingly demanding environments, before it can be adopted as an DT Standard.
 Candidate specifications should include a description of any external standards that were considered, used, adapted, or rejected.

 #### Process
-A **Process** DT-RFC describes a process surrounding the NIH Data Commons, or proposes a change to (or an event in) a process.
-Process DT-RFCs are like Standards Track DT-RFCs but apply to areas other than the NIH Data Commons code itself.
-They may propose an implementation, but not to NIH Data Commons codebase.
+A **Process** DT-RFC describes a process surrounding the Translator, or proposes a change to (or an event in) a process.
+Process DT-RFCs are like Standards Track DT-RFCs but apply to areas other than the Translator code itself.
+They may propose an implementation, but not to Translator codebase.
 Unlike Informational DT-RFCs, they are more than recommendations, and users are typically not free to ignore them.
 Examples include procedures, guidelines, and changes to the decision-making process.

 #### Consensus Building
-A **Consensus Building** DT-RFC describes a NIH Data Commons design issue, or provides general guidelines or information to the NIH Data Commons development community, and may propose a new feature.
-Unlike Informational DT-RFCs, Consensus Building DT-RFC represent a NIH Data Commons community consensus or recommendation, so users and implementers are expected to make a best effort to follow their advice.
+A **Consensus Building** DT-RFC describes a Translator design issue, or provides general guidelines or information to the Translator development community, and may propose a new feature.
+Unlike Informational DT-RFCs, Consensus Building DT-RFC represent a Translator community consensus or recommendation, so users and implementers are expected to make a best effort to follow their advice.

 #### Informational
-An **Informational** DT-RFC describes a NIH Data Commons design issue, or provides general guidelines or information to the NIH Data Commons development community, but does not propose a new feature.
-Informational DT-RFCs do not necessarily represent a NIH Data Commons community consensus or recommendation, so users and implementers are free to ignore Informational DT-RFCs or follow their advice.
+An **Informational** DT-RFC describes a Translator design issue, or provides general guidelines or information to the Translator development community, but does not propose a new feature.
+Informational DT-RFCs do not necessarily represent a Translator community consensus or recommendation, so users and implementers are free to ignore Informational DT-RFCs or follow their advice.